--1 Circuit Conditions Contacts
+4.1 Circuit Conditions Contacts

 All electrical circuits are required to have some means whereby they can be energized and disconnected from their supply source.
 This is done by switches, of which there is a very wide variety of types available.
 A 'switch' is defined as a mechanical device capable of making, carrying and breaking current under normal circuit conditions, which may include specified overload conditions.
-Switches in domestic installations are smiliar devices used to control the supply to lighting, cooker and water-heating circuits.
+Switches in domestic installations are familiar devices used to control the supply to lighting, cooker and water-heating circuits.
+Socket-outlets may have switches incorporated.
+In a consumer unit, the main switch isolates the whole installation from the supply.

 Certain types of circuit controls do not qualify as switches.
-These include thermostats water-heaters and heating equipment, and touch switches, or electronic switches.
-Some these are used as isolators, which are designed to disconnect a circuit usually when the source that has no current flowing in it.
+These include thermostats for water-heaters and heating equipment, and touch switches, or electronic switches.
+Some switches are used as isolators, which are designed to disconnect a circuit usually when the circuit has no current flowing in it.

-Some switches are operated by an electromagnet; these include contactors used for thing heating loads, large lighting loads and are also incorporated in motor starters.
-A specialized type of electromagnet-operated device is the relay.
+Some switches are operated by an electromagnet; these include contactors used for switching heating loads, large lighting loads and are also incorporated in motor starters.
+A more specialized type of electromagnet-operated device is the relay.

-Although circuit-breakers tend to be regarded as devices used for protection of against over current (overload and short-circuit), they also perform a duty as
+Although circuit-breakers tend to be regarded as devices used for protection of circuits against over current (overload and short-circuit), they also perform a duty as switches.